benkoger/gazelle-identification/README.md

 ![alt text](https://puxccbo05z-flywheel.netdna-ssl.com/wp-content/uploads/2015/02/thomsons-gazelle-2.jpg)

 ## Description of the full pipeline for recognition and classification problems

+For some tensorflow object detection background, start [here](https://research.googleblog.com/2017/06/supercharge-your-computer-vision-models.html).

 ### Extracting Gazelle heads

-[This](https://github.com/tensorflow/models/blob/master/object_detection/g3doc/running_pets.md) blog post from tensorflow is an example that learns pet localization.
+[This](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/running_pets.md) blog post from tensorflow is an example that learns pet localization.
 The following is basically just the nessasary changes so that it runs on the gazelle data set.
 Use this for info on getting the general environment set up.

 1. You need annotated training images with bounding boxes around the object you want to extract and ultimately classify.